avaughn271/CLUES2/README.md

 ***figure.png***  A figure representing a heatmap of the posterior density of the derived allele frequency.
 For each generation and each number $x$ in the **--posterior_intervals** list, we plot the interval of frequency bins of minimum width that contains at least $x%$ of the posterior probability.
 Conceptually, this can be thought of as plotting a set of concentric confidence intervals at each generation.
 If **--generation_time**  is supplied, then time is converted from generations to years using this conversion factor.
 Otherwise, time will be plotted in generations.

 ### Example Commands

 A shell script containing example commands for CLUES2 can be found at example.sh in the example folder.
 Also contained within this folder are some example input files to the different steps of CLUES2.
 (The contents of this folder, as well as the possible arguments for CLUES2, might change substantially as CLUES2 undergoes revisions and as we receive documentation comments from users.
 We will try to keep it as updated as possible.)
 When all simulation studies and real data analysis have been finalized, all scripts used to generate and process this data will be added to this GitHub as well.

 ## Input File Details

-CLUES2 has been tested on two different input files: posterior samples of ARGs and historic allele genotypes.
+CLUES2 has been tested on three different input files: posterior samples of ARGs, ancient genotype samples, and ancient haplotype samples.
 We describe the input files here:

 Times: These are the posterior samples of ARGs, more specifically the posterior samples of pairwise coalescence times at the specified SNP.
 We do not explicitly need the tree topology due to the exchangeability of lineages within the derived and ancestral classes.
 If you have $M$ samples from the posterior, this file will have $2M$ lines.
 If we iterate through the samples from  $m=0$ to $m=M-1$, the ($m+1$)'th line will be the coalescence times of derived lineages of the $m$'th sample.
 The ($m+2$)'th line will be the coalescence times of ancestral lineages of the $m$'th sample.
 For example, if we sample the following $M=3$ trees from the posterior: